 - What is the role of the Advisory Commission on Rakhine State?

-The Advisory Commission has been asked to provide recommendations to the Government of Myanmar to secure peace and prosperity in the State of Rakhine.
-The Commission does not have make decisions on behalf of the people of Rakhine or Myanmar; when the Commission releases its report in 2017, it will be up to the government and the elected representatives of the people of Myanmar to decide which recommendations to take forward, and how.
+The Advisory Commission has been asked to provide recommendations to the Government of Myanmar to secure peace and prosperity in Rakhine State.
+The Commission does not make decisions on behalf of the people of Rakhine or Myanmar; when the Commission releases its report in 2017, it will be up to the government and the elected representatives of the people of Myanmar to decide which recommendations to take forward, and how.

 - On which issues will the Commissioners focus?

 The Commission’s mandate covers a range of issues, including development, strengthening of institutions, humanitarian assistance, reconciliation and conflict prevention.
 In addressing these issues, the Commission will seek to engage with all communities in Rakhine in a fair and balanced manner.